endlessm/eos-knowledge-lib/releases/sdk2.md

 ## Release notes ##

+### SDK 2.2 (January 8, 2018) ###

+- Modular framework: fixed a bug whereby the sidebar on some apps would blank out after clicking on a search result.
+- Modular framework: increased the margins on the search results page for some apps.
+- Modular framework: corrected the alignment of the popup menu showing extra categories that don't fit in the top bar of news apps.
+- Modular framework: adjusted the text size on the front page cards in news apps so that text on very large cards doesn't look out of proportion.
+- Modular framework: adjusted the opacity of the popup that appears when you hover the mouse over a link.
+- Modular framework: adjusted the size of the "Copy" popup that appears when you select text.

 ### SDK 2.1 (December 11, 2017) ###

 - Modular framework: the CSS class for the title of the default Card was